softchris/azure-book/deployment/deploy-a-container.md

 > git clone https://github.com/Azure-Samples/aci-helloworld.git

-Looking at it you can see that it is very simple Node.js application running Express:
+Looking at it you can see that it is very simple Node.js application running Express.
+There are two files of interest in the Repo for the sake of our demonstration:
+- app/index.js, this is the entry point to the application
+- Dockerfile, this is the Dockerfile that will help us build our application into an Image and finally will become a Container with the application within it.

+Lets have a look at the `app/index.js` file:

 ```js
 // https://github.com/Azure-Samples/aci-helloworld/blob/master/app/index.js